skandacode/skandacode.github.io/projects.md

 **2024: "The Educational Value of 3D Printing CubeSats"**
 - CubeSats only cost a few hundred dollars to manufacture, and they provide hands-on experience in 3D printing, CAD, and building, so I co-authored a paper showing the potential of CubeSats in education.
 - I was responsible for CADing the CubeSat.
 I came up with a reconfigurable 1U CubeSat architecture for student experiments, meaning that the solar panels can be adjusted and put at various angles.
 This allows students to experiment with which orientations best fit their design.
 - The whole CubeSat has a modular design which enables rapid prototyping and testing.
+Also, the students find it easier to assemble our CubeSat compared to designs that are fully custom and set in stone.

 **2023: "Cost-Effective 3D Printing Solutions for Educational Robotics"**
 - This paper addresses the high-cost barriers in competitive robotics.
 Robotics kits often cost thousands of dollars, making access extremely difficult in certain situations.